State-based Modal Logics for Free Choice: Introduction

 In this paper, we study the logical properties of \BSML, as well as two new extensions of $\BSML$: $\BSML$ with the global disjunction $\intd$ ($\BSMLI$), and $\BSML$ with the novel \emph{emptiness operator} $\OC$ ($\BSMLO$).
 The emptiness operator is a natural counterpart to $\NE$ which can be used to cancel out its effects: a state $s$ supports $\OC\phi$ iff $s$ supports $\phi$ or $s$ is empty ($s\vDash \OC\phi$ iff $s\vDash \phi$ or $s =\emptyset$), meaning that, for instance, $\OC\NE$ is always supported.
 While these extensions may prove to have interesting applications of their own (we return to this in the conclusion), our introduction of them is motivated primarily by technical considerations: as we show in the first part of the paper, each extension is expressively complete for a natural class of state properties.
-Moreover, in the second part of the paper, we axiomatize the logics, and our completeness proofs make essential use of the expressive completeness of the extensions.
+Moreover, in the second part of the paper we axiomatize each of the three logics, and the expressive completeness of the extensions plays a crucial role in our proof of the completeness of these axiomatizations.

 In the first part, then, we focus on expressive power.
-We characterize the expressiveness of our logics in terms of the notion of \emph{state (or team) bisimulation} as introduced in the literature on modal team semantics \cite{hella2014,kontinen2014}.
+We characterize the expressiveness of our logics in terms of the notion of \emph{state (or team) bisimulation} as introduced in the literature on modal team semantics \cite{hella2014,kontinen2014} (cf. \emph{inquisitive bisimulation} \cite{ciardelli2021}).
 We show that $\BSMLI$ is expressively complete for the class of all state properties invariant under bounded bisimulation (meaning that $\BSMLI$ and $\MTL$ are equivalent in expressive power \cite{kontinen2014}), and that $\BSMLO$ is expressively complete for the class of all \emph{union-closed} state properties invariant under bounded bisimulation.
 These results build on similar results in, for instance, \cite{sevenster2009,hella2014,kontinen2014,hella2015}. $\BSML$, as we will demonstrate, is union closed but cannot express all union-closed properties.

-In the second part, we develop natural deduction axiomatizations for all three logics.
+In the second part, we develop natural deduction axiomatizations for each of the three logics.
 These systems build on systems presented in \cite{yang2017} for logics which are essentially the propositional fragments of $\BSML$ and $\BSMLI$.
-For other similar natural deduction axiomatizations for modal state-based logics, see, for instance, \cite{yang20172,haggblom}.
+For other similar natural deduction axiomatizations for modal state-based logics, see, for instance, \cite{yang20172,anttila2023axiomatizingmodalinclusionlogic}.